-The Solar Return is the return of the Sun to it’s natal position.
-The Return Chart is a summary of the year ahead.
+The Solar Return is the return of the Sun to its natal position.
+The Solar Return chart is a summary of the year ahead.
 A striking year will be one where a planet is partile or within a degree to one of the angles like Ascendant or Midheaven.
-Donald A Bradley, author of “Solar and Lunar Returns”, and Eshelman in his book “Interpreting Solar Returns”, both recommend precessing the chart so that the Sun truly returns to it’s natal placing.
+Donald A Bradley, author of “Solar and Lunar Returns”, and Eshelman in his book “Interpreting Solar Returns”, both recommend precessing the chart so that the Sun truly returns to its natal placing.
 Robert Hand also suggests using precession correction in return charts in “Planets in Transit“.
 To draw up a Sidereal Solar Return Chart on Astrodienst

 If you haven’t got a software program like Solar Fire to automatically precess the Solar Return, use this method: Go to the Astrodienst extended chart selection.
 First do the Solar Return as a Fagan/Bradley sidereal chart using the location of your birthday for the year you are doing it for, NOT the natal location (unless it happens to be the same).
 Then redo the chart as a normal tropical natal chart using the time and date from the SR sidereal chart.
 This will be a precession-corrected Solar Return.
 You can then run it as a bi-wheel putting the natal chart on the outside.
 If natal planets falls on or near an angle in the solar return then this too is significant